 Freelance scams are an unfortunate part of life as a freelancer.

 The start of every freelancing career is an exciting time.
-There are lots of tasks to do, like designing a portfolio, setting up your banking, and applying for jobs.
 Unfortunately, it’s getting harder and harder to tell which content writing jobs are legitimate and which are freelance scams.

-What are the warning signs of freelance scams?
+What are the warning signs of a freelance scam?

-Regardless of the scammer’s method to try and dupe you, most scams have a few common warning signs.
+Regardless of the scammer’s method to try and dupe you, most scams have a few red flags that pop up.
 If you connect with a new client that’s showing any of these warning signs, be wary.

 1. They contact you out of the blue